mstenz/powerShell-Docs.de-de/dsc/configurations/flow-control-in-configurations.md

 }
 ```

-<span data-ttu-id="36e28-115">Sie können auch nur Konfigurationen für Computer, die online sind, mithilfe einer einfaches erstellen `if` Anweisung.</span><span class="sxs-lookup"><span data-stu-id="36e28-115">You could also only create configurations for machines that are online, by using a simple `if` statement.</span></span>
+<span data-ttu-id="f84c0-115">Sie können auch nur Konfigurationen für Computer erstellen, die online sind, indem Sie eine einfache `if`-Anweisung verwenden.</span><span class="sxs-lookup"><span data-stu-id="f84c0-115">You could also only create configurations for machines that are online, by using a simple `if` statement.</span></span>

 ```powershell
 Configuration ServiceState